www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_candidates.md

 | attachments[].type | One of: ["admin_only", "public", "cover_letter", "offer_packet", "resume", "take_home_test"]
 | attachments[].url | URLs expire in 30 days.
 | custom_fields | Contains a hash of the custom fields configured for this resource.
 The properties in this hash reflect the active custom fields as of the time this method is called.
+| keyed_custom_fields | This contains the same information as custom_fields but formatted in a different way that includes more information.
+This will tell you the type of custom field data to expect, the text name of custom field, and the value.
+The key of this hash is the custom field's immutable field key, which will not change even if the name of the custom field is changed in Greenhouse.

 ## GET: List Candidates